History of Japanese Baseball Cards

 Menko Display Sheet

-In the late 1950s, 2 stars emerged who would transform Japanese ball.
+In the late 1950s, two stars emerged who would transform Japanese ball.
 The first was Shigeo Nagashima, known as Mr. Giants and considered Japan’s most popular and greatest player.
 The second was his teammate Sadaharu Oh, who would become the world's home run leader.
-Because of there were many different manufacturers at the time and they each produced multiple sets.
-There are over 60 Oh rookies.
-The most sort after depict both Oh and Nagashima, who became known as the ON Cannon.
+Because of there were many menko manufacturers at the time and each produced multiple sets, there are over 60 Oh rookies.